lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - 2.0.8.1 version, May 15 2021
   - Fixed some bugs (from me and BTT) on M600 support in case no Marlin LCD (as for stock ASWX1) is present.
 That bugs didn't allow M600 working on stock ASWX1.
 M600 was fully working only if Marlin mode was enabled (see my PDF doc)
   - Many others bug fixes
-  - For MBL and standard Marlin FW versions, now homing is performed on X0 Y0 instead of the centre of the bed
+  - For MBL and standard Marlin fw versions, now homing is performed on X0 Y0 instead of the centre of the bed

-- Marlin FW bugfix version, March 21 2021
+- Marlin fw bugfix version, March 21 2021
-  - It should fix many bugs present on Marlin FW 2.0.7.2 (e.g. temperature not reached)
+  - It should fix many bugs present on Marlin fw 2.0.7.2 (e.g. temperature not reached)
   - For MBL and, standard version, fixed the bug applying the XY probe offset during home and probing (offsets are now set to 0, 0)
   - For MBL, Waggster and standard BLTouch version, probing margin and inset set to 10mm to allow to probe also the last row and column